Close Menu

 Vodacom Group CEO Shameel Joosub

-Mobile voice revenue is following the same structural decline as SMS, Vodacom Group CEO Shameel Joosub said in an interview on Monday – an unusually direct acknowledgement from the head of South Africa’s largest mobile operator that the product on which the local industry was built is fading as a meaningful revenue contributor.
+Mobile voice revenue is following the same structural decline as SMS, Vodacom Group CEO Shameel Joosub said in an interview on Monday – a direct acknowledgement from the head of South Africa’s largest mobile operator that the product on which the local industry was built is fading as a meaningful revenue contributor.

 “It’s not dissimilar to what we went through with SMS,” Joosub told TechCentral when asked whether voice would disappear as a significant source of revenue for mobile operators in coming years.